Today's Articles

 Lincoln Alexander

-*Lincoln M. Alexander was born on this date in 1922.
-He was a Black Canadian lawyer and politician.
+*Lincoln M. Alexander, a Black Canadian lawyer and politician, was born on this date in 1922.

 Lincoln MacCauley Alexander was born in a row house on Draper Street near Front Street and Spadina Avenue in Toronto, Ontario.
 He was the eldest son of Mae Rose (née Royale), who emigrated from Jamaica, and Lincoln MacCauley Alexander, Sr., a Black carpenter who worked as a Porter on the Canadian Pacific Railway, who had come to Canada from St. Vincent and the Grenadines.

-Lincoln had a younger brother Hughie, born in 1924, and an older half-brother Ridley "Bunny" Wright, born to his mother in 1920, prior to her marriage to his father.
-Bunny was never accepted by Lincoln Sr. and was not allowed in the family's house.
+Lincoln had a younger brother, Hughie, born in 1924, and an older half-brother, Ridley "Bunny" Wright, born to his mother in 1920, before her marriage to his father.
+Lincoln Sr. never accepted Bunny and was prohibited in the family's house.
 Alexander went to Earl Grey Public School, where he was the only Black child in his kindergarten class.
 When the family moved to the east end of Toronto, and he attended Riverdale Collegiate, Alexander knew only three Black families.
-His family social life centered on regularly attending a Baptist church in downtown Toronto.
+His family's social life centered on regularly attending a Baptist church in downtown Toronto.
 His father was a stern disciplinarian who wanted his son to play the piano.
 Alexander preferred various sports, including track, soccer, hockey, softball, and boxing.
 His size made him uncoordinated, so he was not a natural athlete.

 As a teen, Alexander's mother moved to Harlem with his half-brother Ridley after his father beat her violently.
-Lincoln and his brother Hughie were cared for by Sadie and Rupert Downes until his mother could send for one of them.
-She chose Lincoln; Hughie remained with the Downes family and the brothers grew apart.
+Sadie and Rupert Downes cared for Lincoln and his brother Hughie until his mother could send for one of them.
+She chose Lincoln; Hughie remained with the Downes family, and the brothers grew apart.
 In New York, he attended DeWitt Clinton High School, the only member of his family to do so.
 He recalled in his memoir, "Given the message about education that had been pounded into my head since I was a young child, the fact those kids didn’t go to school was an eye-opener for me."
 As a black community, Harlem allowed him to find role models who worked at jobs that did not involve manual labor.

 In 1948, Alexander's mother died at age 49, suffering from dementia; his father committed suicide four years later.
 He married his first wife, Yvonne Harrison, in 1948, and their only child, a son named Keith, was born in 1949.
 Alexander then attended Osgoode Hall Law School in Toronto.
 While there, he suggested to the Dean during a lecture that he was using inappropriate language: "nigger".Challenging the Dean, he said: "But you can't say that because you have to show leadership.
 You're in a position of authority, a leader in the community.
 A leader has to lead and not be using such disrespectful comments without even thinking about them."
 Alexander graduated from Osgoode Hall in 1953.